 The views you'll see from the water and the experience of paddling from beach to beach is beyond memorable.

 Not into the idea of a kayak tour?
-Do a catamaran tour (private catamaran option).
+Do a catamaran tour (private yacht option).
 Some options even include stops at other islands like Delos!

 10. Delos day trip

-Delos is a 30 minute boat ride from the Old Town port in Mykonos and a must on the list of things to do in Mykonos Greece for anyone that is interested in Greek history.
+This ancient island is a 30-minute boat ride from Old Town port in Mykonos and a must for anyone interested in Greek history.

 Tours to Delos and Rhenia: